island-lang/island-lang.github.io/README.md

 It is clear why `radius` is included, since it was assigned an explicit value, but why is `area` there?

-The answer is that from a knowledge-driven perspective, there's no substantial distinction between an information entity that is "given" and one that's computed.
+The answer is that from a knowledge-driven perspective, there's no substantial distinction between an information entity that is provided as "fact" and one that's computed.
 They are both considered _knowable_.

 Now by using this method, the compiler can prove that `twoShapes.totalArea` is knowable: